ibm-cloud-docs/account/catalog-add-private.md

    * Terraform template: `https://github.com/IBM-Cloud/terraform-sample/releases/tag/v1.0.0`
    * Virtual server image with Terraform: `https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample/releases/download/v1.0/isv-vsi-product-deploy-sample.tar.gz`

 1. If applicable, enter the version of the software in the format of major version, minor version, and revision.
-For example. enter version 1.1.2.
+For example, enter version 1.1.2.
 1. Select a catalog category for the product.
 Categories are used to organize products in the {{site.data.keyword.cloud_notm}} catalog based on function, use, or common solutions.
 1. Click **Add version**.